 The referral may be in relation to:

-- where the work place and or, some work place activities appear to be having a detrimental effect on the employee’s health
+- Where the work place or workplace activities appear to be having a detrimental effect on the employee’s health.

 How would I be referred?

 A Management Referral Form must be completed by your manager, supervisor, or HR Business Partner which will provide Occupational Health Services with some information about your job, recent sickness absence (if relevant), and the concerns your manager has about you.

 The referral will ask specific questions regarding your health and wellbeing.
 The answers to these questions will help your manager to make appropriate decisions to support you at work.